wikimatze/padrino-zsh-completion/README.md

 `gem install padrino`, and finally start using `$ padrino g` and press tab for auto-completion.

+The details about the implementation can be found under my blog post ["Writing Zsh Completion for Padrino"](http://wikimatze.de/writing-zsh-completion-for-padrino/).

 # Support

 Currently all generator like the following are supported